|Responsible Unit||Office of Human Resources|

 |Last Review Date|

 The statewide policy reserves only the Governor the authority to close state buildings and allow employees to be absent without charge to leave credits.
 The policy identifies emergency situations and enumerates the leave procedures to be utilized by the State University of New York’s state-operated campuses and the University’s System Administration, in response, along with procedures for obtaining waivers to the policy.
+It is New York State policy not to close state facilities, offices, or operations as a result of extraordinary weather conditions.
+In all such circumstances, offices are considered open for business.

 There are no definitions for this policy at this time.